-People need to feel as though they’re part of something bigger than themselves and that their contributions matter, whether that’s showing compliments from happy customers, reminding everyone of great numbers, or just getting everyone together for a group activity once in awhile.
-After all, work takes up most of everyone’s hours during the week, so be sure to show how everyone’s contribution makes a difference and see a raise in morale!
+People need to feel as though they’re part of something bigger than themselves and that their contributions matter, whether that’s showing compliments from happy customers, reminding everyone of great numbers, or just getting everyone together for a group activity once in a while.
+After all, work takes up most of everyone’s hours during the week, so be sure to show how everyone’s contribution makes a difference and see a rise in morale!
 Show them you care.

 Value vs. Autonomy

-The best employees quit when they don’t feel valuable and heard within the company.
-As the saying goes, ‘people leave bosses, not companies’.
-All people want to be respect.
+The best employees quit when they don’t feel valued and heard within the company.
+As the saying goes, ‘people leave bosses, not companies.
+All people want to be respected.
 People quit their jobs when they don’t feel valued.
-Autonomy is the right to person’s ability to act on their own interests and values.
+Autonomy is the right to a person’s ability to act on their own interests and values.
 It’s important for people to know that they have choices.
 Telling people what to do “because I say so” doesn’t command any respect or motivate anyone.
 It’s crucial that people understand that they are valuable at the company.
 Once they’re trained in the position, they actually are valuable.
 After all, training new people is more expensive than giving raises.

 Autonomy is the reason why being micromanaged demotivates employees and makes them quit.
 Without a culture of trust, employees have no autonomy and it quickly becomes a culture of fear.